butla/falcon/docs/user/tutorial.rst

         return testing.TestClient(api)

-    # Pytest will inject the object returned by "client" function as a parameter
+    # pytest will inject the object returned by the "client" function as a parameter
     # for this function.
     def test_get_message(client):
         doc = {u'message': u'Hello world!'}